Our Mission

 Living and working at Camp Denali represents a lifestyle, not just a summer job.
-We are a community of approximately 35 people, ranging in age from nine years old to 65 years young.
-We share our summer home with up to 42 guests at a time from all corners of the country and globe.
+We are a community of approximately 30 people, ranging in age from 13 years old to 70 years young.
+We share our summer home with up to 24 guests at a time from all corners of the country and globe.

-Our remote location and commitment to stewardship require us to be a resourceful team.
-More often than not, we bake it, we sew it, we build it, we fix it, we grow it, and we recycle it.
-A sense of place grows from the earnest work of maintaining this enterprise, from the camaraderie and friendships that grow, and from our commitment to provide the best quality experience for our guests in a setting that is beyond compare.
+Our remote location and commitment to stewardship require us to be a resourceful team—we bake it, sew it, build it, fix it, grow it, and recycle it.
+Through the earnest work of running Camp Denali, we become rooted in the place and bonded to one another.
+Our shared commitment to providing the best quality experience for our guests in a setting beyond compare propels us through a fast-paced season.

-Working here can be an opportunity to learn a variety of skills and develop a strong work ethic, and it can be a place to grow professionally as a server, cook, housekeeper, maintenance worker, or naturalist.
-Each summer we employ new-to-Camp-Denali people as housekeepers and servers, kitchen helpers, cooks, operations crew members, and naturalist guides.
+Working at Camp Denali can be an opportunity to learn a variety of skills and develop a strong work ethic.
+Each summer we employ new-to-Camp-Denali staff as housekeepers and servers, kitchen helpers, cooks, operations crew members, and naturalist guides.

-We request flexibility and willingness to help with a range of tasks of all our employees.
+Bringing flexibility and a willingness to help with a range of tasks is part of the ethos of Camp Denali.
 Most first year and returning staff can expect to work at least two jobs throughout the summer.
 The summer schedule is a balancing act of our staff's skills, experience, and interests, as well as company needs.
 We’ll seek to discover what combination of roles will be best for you as part of our application and interview process.

 We work long days, averaging five 9.5-10 hour days/week, with two consecutive days off for a majority of the summer (although you may work less or more, depending on your department and company needs).
-Many shifts are split shifts and involve early and/or late hours.
-Most staff on Mondays and Friday begin work by 5:00am, have an afternoon break, and finish work by about 9:30pm.
+Many shifts involve early and/or late hours.
 All of our jobs are physically demanding, and many work your head, heart, and muscles simultaneously.

 This opportunity to work in Alaska, experience Denali National Park on an intimate level, and connect deeply with a community of individuals working toward a common goal is uncommon, to say the least.